-We cannot predict at this time whether we will pay dividends on Common Shares.
-Whether we will pay dividends on Common Shares, and the timing and amount of those dividends, will be subject to approval and declaration by the board of directors, and will depend on a variety of factors, including our earnings, cash requirements and financial condition and other factors deemed relevant by the board of directors.
+The Corporation has not declared or paid dividends on the Common Shares.
+We cannot predict at this time whether we will pay dividends on Common Shares in future.
+Whether we will pay dividends on Common Shares, and the timing and amount of any dividends, will be subject to approval and declaration by the board of directors, and will depend on a variety of factors, including our earnings, cash requirements and financial condition and other factors deemed relevant by the board of directors.

-Present and future offerings of debt or equity securities, ranking senior to our Common Shares, may adversely affect the market price of our Common Shares.
+Present and future offerings of debt or equity securities ranking senior to our Common Shares may adversely affect the market price of our Common Shares and dilute the value of an investment in Common Shares.